pjpeers/compute-lab/README.md

-compute-lab
+### compute-lab
 ===========

 Python functions for compute-lab

-Setup:
+####Setup:

-Download client_secrets.json for a installed application and include it in the project directory.
+1. Download client_secrets.json for an installed application and include it in the project directory.
-Change project_id to correct project.
+2. Set project_id to correct project (line 29, test.py).

-Run:
+3. Add the startup.sh script to cloud storage and update the link on (line 69, compute_lab.py)

+####Run:
-Initital run ~~will~~ should create 3 instances.
+1. Initital run ~~will~~ should create 3 instances.
-To delete these comment out line 36 and uncomment line 38.
+1. To delete these comment out line 36 and uncomment line 38.